rockneurotiko/ex_gram/README.md

 ## Creating your own updates worker

-The Telex framework use updates worker to "receive" the updates and send them to the dispatcher, this is the first parameter that you provide to your bot, the ones currently are `:polling` that goes to the module `Telex.Updates.Polling` for polling updates and `:noup` that uses `Telex.Updates.NoUp` that do nothing (great for some offline testing).
+The ExGram framework use updates worker to "receive" the updates and send them to the dispatcher, this is the first parameter that you provide to your bot, the ones currently are `:polling` that goes to the module `ExGram.Updates.Polling` for polling updates and `:noup` that uses `ExGram.Updates.NoUp` that do nothing (great for some offline testing).
 Sadly the webhook and test worker are on the way.

 But you can implement your own worker to retrieve the updates as you want!

 The only specs are that `start_link` will receive `{:bot, <pid>, :token, <token>}`, the PID is where you should send the updates, and the token is that specific token so your worker will be able to use it to retrieve the updates.

-Whenever you have and update `Telex.Model.Update`, send it to the bot's PID like: `{:update, <update>}` with `Genserver.call`.
+Whenever you have and update `ExGram.Model.Update`, send it to the bot's PID like: `{:update, <update>}` with `Genserver.call`.

-You can see the code of `Telex.Updates.Polling`.
+You can see the code of `ExGram.Updates.Polling`.